Colibrí Fellowship at MIRA

 - Nominating organization must have 501(c)(3) status, or must have an application for 501(c)(3) status already pending

-- Organization must have a demonstrated commitment to serving immigrant communities, as evidenced by their mission and work and be located in Massachusetts, New Hampshire, Maine or Connecticut
+- Organization must have a demonstrated commitment to serving immigrant communities, as evidenced by their mission and work and be located in Massachusetts, New Hampshire, Maine, Connecticut, or Rhode Island

 - Organization must have the capacity to sustain one or more DOJ Accredited Representatives

-- Both organization and individual nominated must be eligible to apply for accreditation/recognition per the criteria found in the Code of Federal Regulations at 8 C.F.R. § 1292.11–1292.20.
+- Both organization and individual nominated must be eligible to apply for recognition/ accreditation per the criteria found in the Code of Federal Regulations at 8 CFR. §1292.11–1292.20.

 - Organizations and individuals are expected to submit applications for DOJ Recognition and/or Accreditation within 6 months of program completion.